Hello again my beauties!

 Prep time – overnight + 15 min to gather ingredients.
 Total cook time, 2 hrs

 For the beans – (skip if using canned beans)

 - 1 Small Spanish Onion – (diced small)

 - 1 Small Cubanelle Pepper (diced small)

 - 2 Garlic Fingers (minced)

 - 2 tbsp FRESH Chopped Cilanto LEAVES – not the stem

-- 2 tbsp FRESH Culantro leaves – Find this at local Latin or Asian markets
+- 2 tbsp FRESH Culantro leaves – Find this in my online store

 - 2 tbsp + 1/4 cup Extra Virgin Olive Oil